tensorflow/tensorflow/tensorflow/contrib/eager/python/examples/revnet/README.md

 # RevNet with TensorFlow eager execution

 This folder contains a TensorFlow eager implementation of the [Reversible Residual Network](https://arxiv.org/pdf/1707.04585.pdf) adapted from the released implementation by the authors.
-The presented implementation can be ran both in eager and graph mode.
+The presented implementation can be ran with both eager and graph execution.
 The code is considerably simplified with `tf.GradientTape`.
-Moreover, we reduce the step of reconstructing the outputs.
+Moreover, we reduce the a redundant forward pass in the implementation by the authors.
 This saves us from using `tf.stop_gradient` and makes the model run faster.

 ##  Content